kmonsoor/blog.kmonsoor.com/content/articles/investments-with-the-biggest-roi.md

 Now, re-invest the saved time in something more productive.
 When you have a lot of time to spare, you can do more.

 Be productive, be happy.
-Then, please share it.
+Then, please share the happiness with others.